kiyoon/jupynium.nvim/README.md

   "stevearc/dressing.nvim", -- optional, UI for :JupyniumSelectKernel
 ```

 The default configuration values are below and work well for system-level Python users.
-If you're a miniconda user, you may need to change `python_host` to execute using the `conda` command instead.
+If you're a Conda user, you may need to change `python_host` to execute using the `conda` command instead.

 <details>
 <summary>